microsoft/PowerToys/README.md

 - Most of the work for running natively on ARM64 has been included in the repo.
 Thanks [@snickler](https://github.com/snickler)!
 - Uses of the obsolete WebBrowser control were replaced with WebView 2.
-- All uses of .NET core were removed.
-PowerToys now runs on .NET framework 6.
+- All uses of .NET Core 3.1 were removed.
+PowerToys now runs on .NET 6.
 - Settings no longer runs on XAML Islands and is now running on WinUI 3, fixing many bugs related to XAML islands.

 ### General